 As a result of such out-of-control anger, the concerned individual’s senses might start feeling more acute, their face and hands become flushed, their voice raised and their stress elevated.

-The severity of this outburst can vary from acute annoyance to intense rage.
+In addition, the severity of this outburst can vary from acute annoyance to intense rage.
 If the response is in proportion to the event, experts will tell you that it’s quite normal to experience anger occasionally in response to some situations.

 But when anger escalates in response to a minor provocation and gets out of control, then this is not considered a normal response but a problem.

-When Is Anger Harmful To Health?
+When Is Rage Harmful To Health?

 Episodes of anger are most often traced to some kind of stressors.
 When someone is overly stressed, they can become more prone to anger.
-In this state, both stress and anger can become hard to manage.
+In this condition, both stress and anger can become hard to manage.

 Some of the common feelings experienced during an anger episode include perceiving a situation as threatening, the inability of thinking clearly or rationally, and a quick temper.